 Another departure, our new (rented) accommodation is about as far-removed from mid-century modern as it gets.
 That’s our street (above) and our new house (below) –a three-storey (English spellings from now on) Victorian townhouse, just a short stroll from the centre of Cheltenham.

 It may surprise you that we’re fans of this architecture.
 We like anything with volume and glass –including Eichlers, lofts, church conversions (we almost bought one here years ago) and period properties, like this one.
-It’s smaller than we’re used to, with 2/1 (plus basement) over 1300+ SqFt.
-A good size by English standards, and plenty big enough for us.
+It’s smaller than we’re used to (2 beds/1 bath + basement, over 1300+ SqFt) but a good size by British standards, and plenty big enough for us.

 So now we have another empty space to contend with –but not totally empty.
 Thanks to generous family and friends, we arrived with chairs to sit on, a bed to sleep on, and a well-stocked kitchen…including beer.
 This was supplemented by a thoughtful gift from our good friend (and ex-Eichler neighbour) John, who supplied this travel-proof Sactown-fave IPA.
 Tasted so sweet this side of the pond, thank you!